 In 1924, Oak Street merchants formed the Seventh District Carnival Club, which became the Krewe of Carrollton.
 The krewe’s original parade route was around the Carrollton neighborhood, centering upon the Maple and Oak Street commercial districts.
 Until 1948, they paraded on Mardi Gras Day.
 The frames of Carrollton’s original floats were built on garbage wagons bought from the city of New Orleans.
 The krewe’s original den was on Oak Street, where it remains today.
-The Krewe of Carrollton is now the 4th oldest parading Carnival organization in New Orleans.
+The Krewe of Carrollton is the 4th oldest parading Carnival organization in New Orleans.
 The Krewe of Carrollton for many years had a tradition of presenting each king, queen, and captain with a small porcelain doll wearing a miniature replica of their costume for their year.

 In 1933, the club had made history as the only daytime parade of the Mardi Gras season because of heavy rains.
 A fire in 1938 forced the krewe to use loaner floats from other krewes until 1941.
 The club stopped parading during the Second World War.
 In 1947, John Ackerman reformed the club as the Krewe of Carrollton, with a 10 float parade.
 In 1948, Carrollton changed its schedule to parade on the first Sunday of the Mardi Gras season, instead of their traditional Mardi Gras Day.

 In 1950, Carrollton was the first krewe to be pulled by tractors.
 Seven years later, the krewe rented floats to the Krewe of Zeus and helped them get started.
 In 1959, Carrollton, still parading on Oak Street, changed its route to pass in front of Gallier Hall.